ibi-group/git-it-together/README.md

 ##### `SLACK_BOT_USER_NAME`

 The username of your Pr.
 Police bot on slack.
-This must match in order for the bot to work!
+The username of the bot as defined in Slack must match this environment variable in order for the bot to work!
 Default: `pr-police`.

 ##### `TIMES_TO_RUN`